![]() |

 and can sometimes be treated successfully by early detection and removal

-Hedgehogs with these types of problems are reported to have a noxious
+Hedgehogs with these types of problems have a noxious

 with allergic dermatitis that gave the appearance of wobbliness has been